-If what bothers you about your day job is that it gets in the way of pursuing a serious, passionate interest which you know could also be monetized, then starting your own business could be for you.
+If what bothers you about your day job is that it gets in the way of pursuing a serious, passionate interest that you know could also be monetized, then starting your own business could be for you.

 The acid test?
-Ask yourself if you'd be prepared to take a reduction in your take home pay in order to realize your self-employment dreams.
+Ask yourself if you'd be prepared to take a reduction in your take-home pay in order to realize your self-employment dreams.
 If the answer is yes, you most likely have the spirit of a real entrepreneur burning inside you.

-If you haven't just been day-dreaming about independence but planning for it, that's another good sign that you might be ready to strike out on your own.
+If you haven't just been daydreaming about independence but planning for it, that's another good sign that you might be ready to strike out on your own.
 Rather than simply wishing you could work for yourself, you've been making notes, thinking things through, doing research, making contacts, and building out a business plan.

 Successful entrepreneurs don't start out with a vague notion that they'd like to go into business.
 They start out with a specific, clearly defined passion.
 If you don't have that, you're not ready to start up on your own.

 But if there's something you already do that motivates and excites you, and you think you might be able to turn it into a business, that's a good sign.
 It doesn't matter if you haven't worked out all the details yet.
 That's what research is for!